-Tiziano Hurni-Cranston and David E. Hill
+Tiziano Hurni-Cranston1 and David E. Hill2

-450 Rue Saint Louis, H2Y1A9, Montreal, Quebec, Canada, email tiziano@jumpingspiders.ca

-213 Wild Horse Creek Drive, Simpsonville, SC 29680-6513, USA, email platycryptus@yahoo.com
+1 450 Rue Saint Louis, H2Y1A9, Montreal, Quebec, Canada, email tiziano@jumpingspiders.ca 2 213 Wild Horse Creek Drive, Simpsonville, SC 29680-6513, USA, email platycryptus@yahoo.com

 Summary.
 Male, female and immature Myrmarachne exasperans from Bali, their concealment of nests under detritus, and their likely mimicry of ectoparasitoid ichneumonid wasps of the genus Goryphus are documented in a series of photographs.
+Their relationship to other Myrmarachne species from Sunda is also discussed.

-Key words. agonistic behaviour, Borneo, ectoparasitoid, Emertonius exasperans, Emertonius koomeni, Goryphus basilaris, Java, nesting, Polistes, Sabah, Sahul, Sarawak, Sunda, Vespidae, Wallacea
+Key words. agonistic behaviour, Borneo, ectoparasitoid, Emertonius exasperans, Emertonius koomeni, exasperans group, Goryphus basilaris, Java, Myrmarachne malayensis, nesting, Polistes, Sabah, Sahul, Sarawak, Sunda, Vespidae, Wallacea

 Myrmarachne MacLeay 1839 is a large genus of salticid spiders that are thought to closely mimic the ant species with which they associate (Nelson et al. 2005; Ceccarelli & Crozier 2007; Ceccarelli 2008, 2009, 2010, 2013; Yamasaki & Ahmad 2013; Shamble et al. 2017; Pekár et al. 2017; Ramachandra & Hill 2018).
-Myrmarachne is a member of the tribe Myrmarachnini, part of a large Australasian clade, the Astioda (Maddison et al. 2008).
+Myrmarachne is a member of the tribe Myrmarachnini, part of a large Australasian clade, the Astioda (Maddison et al. 2008; Maddison 2015).
 Myrmarachnines probably migrated from Australasia (Sahul) over the islands of Wallacea to tropical southeast Asia (Sunda) as the respective continents converged during the last half of the Cenozoic era (Hill 2010).
-Myrmarachne are not known to feed on ants but consume a variety of other insects including moths, and may also feed on the eggs of other spiders (Jackson & Willey 1994).
+Myrmarachne are not known to feed on the ants that they mimic but may consume smaller ants (Holmes 2019) and many other insects including moths, or the eggs of other spiders (Jackson & Willey 1994).
 One member of the genus, the African M. melanotarsa Wesołowska & Salm 2002, lives in communal nests that may be shared with other salticids (Wesołowska & Salm 2002; Jackson et al. 2008).
-It has recently been reported that females of the Formosan species M. magna Saito 1933 feed their young in the nest and cohabit with female offspring to their maturity (Chen et al. 2018).
+Females of the Formosan species M. magna Saito 1933 may feed their young in the nest and cohabit with female offspring to their maturity (Chen et al. 2018).